Notebook of Avon Reah Smith-Ryan, 1942-1945

 with instructions all acting ranks appointed by us

-during working Parties were scouted immediately answered
+during working Parties were reverted immediately on arrival

 here only to find that the same clear understanding